Patdi/FlexStationFormatToCSV/README.md

 # FlexStationFormatToCSV
 Converts a Molecular Devices FlexStation 3 Microplate Reader .csv file to a easier to use format

-The output from the Microplate reader places each plate in a separate block.
+The output from the Microplate reader .csv format places each plate in a separate block.
 Ex:

 Plate:	Row13_DMI_t0	1.3
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Temperature(C)	A1